mosra/m.css/doc/documentation/python.rst

                                         `Function properties`_ for details.
 :py:`page.methods`                      List of methods.
 See
                                         `Function properties`_ for details.
+:py:`page.exceptions`                   List of exceptions, does not overlap
+                                        with py:`page.classes`.
+See
+                                        `Class properties`_ for details.
 :py:`page.dunder_methods`               List of double-underscored special
                                         functions.
 See
                                         `Function properties`_ for details.